nahim-alhyane/upload-builds-to-hockey-app/README.md

-# upload build to Hockey App
+# Upload build to Hockey App
 Upload your apk or ipa file to Hockey APP

 # Installation